Chair (sculpture): Original Chair

 BUILT BY J. E. BASSETT, JR.

+The original Curtis Brothers furniture business later closed in 1973 after economic and demographic shifts following the 1968 riots in Washington, DC.

-Re-dedication
+Replacement Chair and Re-dedication

+By 2005, the original mahogany chair had deteriorated significantly.
 John Kidwell, the caretaker of the Chair, frequently patched holes that would form after heavy rains with cement.
-During the days of August 23–24, 2005, the original Chair was disassembled by a backhoe and taken away for restoration.
 Made entirely of Honduras Mahogany, the legs had begun to rot.
+During August 23–24, 2005, it was disassembled and removed.

-On April 25, 2006, the chair was returned by Curtis Properties (was Curtis Brothers), however, this was a new chair, made entirely of brown aluminum.
+On April 25, 2006, the chair was reinstalled as a new structure made entirely of brown aluminum, replacing the 1959 original rather than restoring it.
 Over 250 people attended the re-dedication including Mayor Anthony A. Williams.

 With the dedication of a new chair, a new plaque was placed, reading: